alastairlundy/PlatformKit/README.md

 PlatformKit 3.0.0 through PlatformKit 3.2.0.2 are licensed under the GPLv3 or later.

-PlatformKit 3.3 and later are licensed are under the Mozilla Public License 2.0
+PlatformKit 3.3 and later are licensed are under the LGPLv3 or later

 ## How to get PlatformKit